umarhasyimas/Pot-O_Media-VA-Extract/README.md

 #### How to Get Started

-1. **Download**: Download the latest version of Pot-O Media VA Extract.
+1. **Download**: Download the latest build version of Pot-O Media VA Extract.
 2. **Install**: Follow the simple installation instructions to get the software up and running on your system.
-3. **Extract**: Open Pot-O MediaVAExtract, select your multimedia file, and start extracting audio, video, subtitles, and fonts with ease.
+3. **Extract**: Open Pot-O MediaVAExtract, select your MP4/MKV file, and start extracting audio, video, subtitles with ease.

 ---

 **Note**: Beware of the false virus detection.
-Only 6 from 74 security vendor detected the build version (.exe) as a virus see: https://www.virustotal.com/gui/file/89ea15e66c295a29fde087965fc01037e243337a85de8d46a85e1a69b89a6c48/detection
+Only 6 from 74 security vendor detected the build version (.exe) as a virus.
+The code itself doesn't produce virus, but when compiled with Pyinstaller, the compiled version detected as virus, see: https://www.virustotal.com/gui/file/89ea15e66c295a29fde087965fc01037e243337a85de8d46a85e1a69b89a6c48/detection